Landlords and Credit Reports

 - There is a standard method for calculating the seven-year reporting period.
 Generally, the period runs from the date that the event took place.

 You may think your landlord, former landlord, public housing authority, or a consumer reporting agency has violated your rights.
-Then you should contact your local Iowa Legal Aid office to see if you can get help.
-Assisting clients with the basic need for shelter is a priority for Iowa Legal Aid.
+Iowa Legal Aid office may be able to help.

 Iowa Legal Aid provides help to low-income Iowans.